b-smalley/flow-gaming-api-v1/README.md

 This was the first version of the REST API for Flow Gaming

 # Authentication
-The request sender must include a cookie with the name id and the value of the request senders personal account id cookie AKA The request sender must log into the website to get thier uniqueid
+The request sender must include a cookie with the name id and the value of the request senders personal account id AKA The request sender must log into the website to get thier uniqueid attached to them

 # Getting User Data